teamreflex/presenter/README.md

 This library provides a simple class to help make a `Presenter` for your objects or arrays.
 It also has little extras for use within Laravel with minimal extra code in your controllers (in most cases no extra code).

+**Deprecated:** This was only forked to maintain compatibility for a company project.
+Just use robclancy/presenter.

 [![Build Status](https://secure.travis-ci.org/robclancy/presenter.png)](http://travis-ci.org/robclancy/presenter)

 ## Table of Contents